meeshkan/meeshkan-client/README.md

   --version   Show the version and exit.

 Commands:
-  clear     Clears Meeshkan log and job directories in ~/.meeshkan. help      Show this message and exit. list      Lists the job queue and status for each job. setup     Configures the Meeshkan client. sorry     Send error logs to Meeshkan HQ. start     Starts Meeshkan service daemon. status    Checks and returns the service daemon status. stop      Stops the service daemon. submit    Submits a new job to the service daemon.
+  clear          Clears Meeshkan log and job directories in ~/.meeshkan. help           Show this message and exit. list           Lists the job queue and status for each job. logs           Retrieves the logs for a given job. notifications  Retrieves notification history for a given job. setup          Configures the Meeshkan client. sorry          Send error logs to Meeshkan HQ. start          Starts Meeshkan service daemon. status         Checks and returns the service daemon status. stop           Stops the service daemon. submit         Submits a new job to the service daemon.

 ```

 ### Start service daemon